appbaseio/Docs/content/docs/reactivesearch/ui-builder/searchbox-ui/build-searchbox-with-zinc.md

-## The Guide
+## No-code Builder

-Step-by-step guide to create a document search experience with featured, popular, recent and popular suggestions using ReactiveSearch dashboard with Zinc as search backend.
+Follow this step-by-step guide to create a search experience using featured, popular, recent and popular suggestions with ReactiveSearch dashboard using Solr as the search engine backend.

 <iframe src="https://scribehow.com/embed/SearchBoxZinc_as_search_backend_workflow__IH1QOTciSj-p1iTsXUhLrg" width="640" height="640" allowfullscreen frameborder="0"></iframe>